-Free workshops to help businesses prepare for Christmas
+Free workshops to help businesses increase footfall and attract custom.

-As part of the Council’s Enterprising Town Centres programme, town centre business owners across North West Leicestershire can learn how to make the most of the festive period at a series of free workshops.
+As part of our Enterprising Town Centres programme, town centre business owners across North West Leicestershire can learn how to make the most out of their business at a series of free workshops.

-North West Leicestershire District Council (NWLDC) is working with international retail consultancy firm Kerching! to bring five two-hour masterclass sessions to the district.
+North West Leicestershire District Council (NWLDC) is working with international retail consultancy firm Kerching! to bring various business booster sessions throughout 2018.

 The founder of Kerching!
 Corin Birchall, speaks across Europe and the USA sharing tips and tricks on how to attract new footfall, increase average spend and create new shopping habits and behaviours among customers.

 Independent shops, cafes, bars and restaurant owners from Ashby, Castle Donington, Coalville, Ibstock, Kegworth and Measham town centres are being encouraged to get involved and sign up for free.